aselshall/rm/hw/hw2.md

 # [Homework 2: Develop a research question](https://https://aselshall.github.io/rm/hw/hw2)

 ## Objective
 Develop a clear and focused research question by conducting an exploratory literature search on a topic of your interest.
-This process will help you understand the current landscape of research, identify gaps in knowledge, write your problem statement and lay the foundation for your upcoming research proposal.
+This process will help you understand the current landscape of research, identify gaps in knowledge, write your problem statement, develop your research questions, and lay the foundation for your upcoming research proposal.

 ## Instructions